Home / packaging / design / testing

 Label And Communication Clarity Testing

 Label and communication clarity testing examines comprehension using moderated reading steps and interpretation probes.
 These checks identify ambiguous claims, unread instructions, or confused hierarchy in crowded layouts.
+In practice, eye-tracking during this kind of test often exposes a warning label that gets visually lost next to a bolder brand logo in crowded retail displays, even though the label itself meets size requirements on paper.

 Structural Performance Testing